In depth topics to help you be successful.

 Check the result record for...

 The results list could have more than one million hits.
-To find the right result use the "limiters" on the left side
+To find the right result, use the "Refine my results" option on the left side of the search results list.
+Options include:

-Visit our EBSCO libguide to lear EDS navigation and features.
+Visit our Primo Quick Start Guide to learn more about Primo's navigation and features.

-Not sure what database is best for your research?
+Are you not sure which database is best for your research?
 Visit the research guide for your school or your Subject Librarian.

 The Citation Styles and Tools page can help you cite the information in your assignments and projects.